J-DubApps/EndpointPilot/README.md

 PS-MANAGE addresses the following use-case scenarios:

-1. Full or part-time on-prem staff who infrequently log into their PC Endpoint on-prem at the office (Remote Work staff, flexwork, etc).
+1. Staff who infrequently log into their PC Endpoint on-prem at the office (Remote Work staff, flexwork, etc).
 2. Where timely settings-placement needs to occur at a shorter cadence than GPP setting refresh intervals.
 3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not always feasible.